Table of Contents

 Some dog owners resort to aversive collars to help them train their dogs and stop pulling on the leash.
-These are usually choke dog collars and prong collars.

-However, choke collars can be dangerous to your pooch and hurt them.
-And if your dog starts to associate the pain with walks, that can cause many new problems.
+However, choke collars can be dangerous to your pooch and hurt them if misused.
+And if your dog starts associating the pain with walks, that can cause many new problems.

 When your dog starts to pull, prong collards pinch his neck.
 These collars should be used temporarily and only if necessary.

 Before you buy your next leash for your pulling dog, there are a few important factors to consider to pick out the best leash for dogs that pull a lot.

 If you have a large dog, you should choose a leash that goes on a headcollar.

 This design can prevent strain on the neck, which can be crucial for smaller dogs predisposed to collapsed trachea injuries.

-This is incorporated in the bungee section of the leash and it can help absorb strain from unexpected pulls.
+This is incorporated in the bungee section of the leash, and it can help absorb strain from unexpected pulls.

-These leashes have to be strong or your dog may be able to break it when he pulls.
+These leashes have to be strong, or your dog may be able to break them when he pulls.

 While some of these options may be more expensive, they are worth it in the long run because they should last for a long time.

-If you like to take your dog for a walk at night, early morning or in low-lit conditions, pay attention to the visibility of the leash to ensure your dog’s safety.
+If you like to take your dog for a walk at night, early morning, or in low-lit conditions, pay attention to the visibility of the leash to ensure your dog’s safety.

-However, if the leash you like isn’t reflective or includes LED lights, you can still get it and buy LED light separately and weave them into the dog leash yourself.
+However, if the leash you like isn’t reflective or includes LED lights, you can still get it and buy LED lights separately and weave them into the dog leash yourself.

 1 Heavy Duty Rope Leash for Dogs

-On the other hand, the leash provides 43 inches of space between you and your pooch if you use it without the extension bungee, so it can be used in high-traffic situations as well.
+On the other hand, the leash provides 43 inches of space between you and your pooch if you use it without the extension bungee to use it in high-traffic situations.

-My dog also seemed uncomfortable with the bungee extension and while the leash should be chew resistant, if you have a chewing enthusiast you should probably look for another leash.
+My dog also seemed uncomfortable with the bungee extension, and while the leash should be chew resistant if you have a chewing enthusiast, you should probably look for another leash.

 2 Heavy Duty No-pull Dog Leash